osv/json-class-to-ts/README.md

 Turn on `enableIsClassExports` flag if you need export function for testing interface with class property.

+`enumMinNumUniqueString` option allow you to set minimum of same values before making property as enum.
+Formula is `values.length - uniq(values) >= enumMinNumUniqueString - 1`

 Options can be set via config file and have higher priority than command line options

 # Build, test, development this library